Our picks: the best examples

 Who said simple plastic bottles cannot be turned into useful and engaging packaging?
-In 2019, Water.io (now called Impacx) partnered with Danone developing Coach2O - a ‘smart cap’ which can be clipped onto the brand’s Spanish mineral water Font Vella’s existing cap, allowing any user to track their levels of hydration.
+In 2019, Water.io (now called Impacx) partnered with Danone to develop Coach2O - a ‘smart cap’ that can be clipped onto the brand’s Spanish mineral water Font Vella’s existing cap, allowing any user to track their levels of hydration.

 This widget, says Water.io’s co-founder Yoav Hoshen, comes with an accompanying app allowing users to set their own daily hydration goals, transforming an ordinary plastic bottle into a ‘smart’ bottle.